brefphp/bref/README.md

 - Symfony integration
 - Allow configuring the file name of the application (`lambda.php`)
 - Handle errors/exceptions and logs
+- Avoid using a temporary file for the output
 - Test framework

 ## Setup